Subliminal Advertising

 So why on earth do we still talk about it?

 A) We are such a paranoid society, constantly worried that someone will make us do something we don’t want to by getting inside our heads.
-It’s why shrinks make us uncomfortable and stage hypnotists have such clout.
+It’s why shrinks make us uncomfortable and stage hypnotists still exist.

-C) And finally, it’s exactly the sort of thing that Psychology Departments love to experiment with.*
+C) It’s a fun, albeit spooky, idea.
+This is exactly the sort of thing that colleges love experimenting with.

 Oodles of tests have been conducted over the last fifty years trying to link Subliminal Perception to actions.
 In other words, we know that if you flash images too quickly for the person to fully process what they’ve seen, they still may retain a vague sense of it.
 But it’s not strong enough to make a person do anything that they weren’t already planning to do.
 You just can’t manipulate people that easily.

-But I’ll give Vicary credit — it would have been a billion dollar idea if it could have worked.
+But I’ll give Vicary this much — it would have been a billion dollar idea if wasn’t complete hogwash.

 Blog at WordPress.com.